hummingbot/hummingbot/documentation/docs/strategies/pure-market-making.md

 Users can specify how far away ("spreads") from the mid-price the bid and asks are, the order quantity, and how often prices should be updated (order cancels + new orders posted).

-<Callout
-  type="warning"
+!!! warning
-  body="Please exercise caution while running this strategy and set appropriate [kill switch] rate.
+    Please exercise caution while running this strategy and set appropriate [kill switch](/features/kill-switch/) rate.
 The current version of this strategy is intended to be a basic template that users can test and customize.
-Running the strategy with substantial capital without additional modifications may result in losses." link={["/features/kill-switch/"]}
+Running the strategy with substantial capital without additional modifications may result in losses.
-/>

 ## Schematic